adamsiemaszkiewicz/droplet-drug-detector/README.md

 ### Rare Substance Detection
 (To be added) This section will discuss the use of Siamese networks for detecting rare substances and the unique challenges associated with limited sample sizes.

+### Authors & Contributors
+- **Tomasz Urbaniak, PhD** _(Wrocław Medical Univesity)_

+A pharmaceutical expert, Tomasz is the co-author responsible for guiding the project's pharmaceutical aspects, leveraging his extensive knowledge in the field.
+- **Adam Siemaszkiewicz, MSc** (myself) _(Wrocław University of Science & Technology)_

+As a co-author, I specialize in machine learning, data science, and software engineering, driving the technical and analytical facets of the project.
+- **Nicole Cutajar, MSc** _(University of Malta)_

+A vital contributor focusing on sample collection and image acquisition, ensuring the integrity and quality of our dataset.

 [Back to the top](#droplet-drug-detector)